Wellness

 Honest Paws Pre+ Probiotic

-View on Amazon
+View On Amazon

-Honest Paws, a premium manufacturer of CBD oils and CBD treats, offers a vet-formulated probiotic powder blend that contains a prebiotic, six strains of bacterial probiotics, and Solarplast, a spinach leaf extract that promotes cellular restoration and repair.
+Honest Paws, a premium manufacturer of CBD oils and CBD treats, offers a vet-formulated probiotic powder blend that contains a prebiotic, five strains of bacterial probiotics, and Solarplast, a spinach leaf extract that promotes cellular restoration and repair.
 Each serving contains five billion CPUs and comes in a single packet, making dosing a breeze.
 It’s chicken-flavored and contains all-natural ingredients.

 Recommended use: Administer 1 stick per day orally or as recommended by a veterinarian.